Weaning: The End of One Mom's Breastfeeding Era - Baby Chick

 Or mostly okay, I should say.

 I wanted to write about it then.
 But I couldn’t.
 It was too BIG of a thing for me.
-I wanted to talk about it to my friends, but I didn’t think it seemed appropriate because who else other than a mom who has breastfed all of her sons insanely long could understand my pain?
+I wanted to talk about it to my friends, but I didn’t think it seemed appropriate because who else other than a mom who has breastfed all her sons insanely long could understand my pain?
 So I kept it to myself.

 I deserve no glory for breastfeeding for so long.
 Nor judgment.
 I just accept that it was the best and sweetest thing for my babies and their mama.